Situation awareness: Definition

-Three facets of SA have been the focus in research: SA states, SA systems, and SA processes.
-SA states refers to the actual level of awareness people have of the situation.
-SA systems refers to technologies that are developed to support SA in many environments.
-SA processes refers to the updating of SA states, and what guides the moment-to-moment change of SA.
+Three aspects of situational awareness have been the focus in research: situational awareness states, situational awareness systems, and situational awareness processes.
+Situational awareness states refers to the actual level of awareness people have of the situation.
+Situational awareness systems refers to technologies that are developed to support situational awareness in many environments.
+Situational awareness processes refers to the updating of situational awareness states, and what guides the moment-to-moment change of situational awareness.